 |Gender||Age||Smoker||Coverage Amount||Length of Coverage||Estimated Monthly Premium|

-How Life Insurance Works
+How to Buy Life Insurance

-Choose the Best Life Insurance
+Starting the Search for Life Insurance

 When is this type of coverage worth it?
 If you have a spouse who relies on your income or children who you’d like to leave a nest egg to when you die, it’s something to consider.
 Even if you aren’t sure you need a policy, collect a few quotes — the peace of mind that comes with coverage might be much more affordable than you think.

 What factors are most important when choosing a life insurance policy?

 You should consider your personal income, goals and any outstanding debts you have when you select your policy.
 Speaking with an insurance agent can help you find a policy that’s affordable for you.